 More about Walleye

-Walleye got its name from its eye.
-The eyes are very big on a walleye and it’s pearlescent, which helps them see and feed at night.
+The walleye fish got its name from its eye.
+The eyes on a walleye are very big and they’re pearlescent, which helps them see and feed at night.
 With that said they are a nocturnal fish.
-It lives in freshwater and is related to the perch family.
-Walleye like cold deep waters.
-You can find them in the Great Lakes region, Canadian lakes, Northwest Territories, and the Mississippi River basin.
+Walleye live in freshwater and are related to the perch family.
+They like cold deep waters…this is a fishing hint if you head out on the water.
+You can find walleye in the Great Lakes region, Canadian lakes, Northwest Territories, and the Mississippi River Basin.

-To eat, walleye is one of the healthiest fish.
+Walleye is one of the healthiest fish.
 It’s a great source of protein and omega-3 fatty acids, which are good for our hearts and brains.
-Walleye is also a good source of vitamin D. The fish has white flesh and has a clean, succulent taste, it’s mild and sweet perfect for frying or baking.
+Walleye is also a good source of vitamin D. The fish has white flesh and a clean, succulent taste, it’s mild and sweet perfect for frying or baking.
 Yum!
 My mouth is seriously watering now.
-I should mention to not eat ‘walleye sushi’ so-to-speak.
+I should mention to not eat ‘walleye sushi’ so to speak.
 Always cook walleye before eating.

-As for other ingredients in this fried walleye recipe, we use coconut oil.
+As for other ingredients for this amazing fried walleye recipe, we use coconut oil.
 It has a high flash point, which is great for frying.
 It heats up quickly.
-The coconut oil is a clean oil.
+Coconut oil is a clean oil.
 It doesn’t taste like coconut at all.
+Again, it doesn’t taste like coconut.
 And it’s good for you!
-Much better than Canola or Vegetable oil.
-We get ours through Costco because we go through quite a bit.
+All grocery stores should have it on their shelves, but we get our coconut oil through Costco because we go through quite a bit.
 If you don’t have a Costco Membership, no problem!
 You can get it on Amazon.
-I highly recommend this product.
-When buying coconut oil get the Virgin, Unrefined.
+I highly recommend this product and encourage the Virgin, Unrefined.

 For the breading, since my family and I need to be gluten-free we use a gluten-free pancake mix.
 I personally like Trader Joe’s Gluten-Free Buttermilk Pancake Mix.
 We’ve tried Bisquick Gluten-Free too (that’s dairy-free).
 And I should mention we also tried Potato Starch.
 All work well!
-If you’re not gluten-free, I recommend any pancake mix.
+There are some mixes specifically for frying fish, and honestly, the gluten-free mixes are better than the regular.
 With this recipe we only want a dusting on the fish, we aren’t getting the pancake mix wet.
 Simply put the mix in a bowl and dust the fish with it, done!

 On to the recipe!